High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates

-Both planets reside in the sparsely populated savanna region of the period–radius diagram (Fig.~\ref{fig:savanna_plot}), bridging the gap between hot and cold giant populations.
+TOI-3457\,b, observed with ASTEP, MoanaES ($r$), and LCO-CTIO ($i'$) in addition to TESS, and monitored in radial velocity with FEROS (Fig.~\ref{fig:toi3457_phot} and \ref{fig:toi3457_rv}), fits into the same warm giant category.
+The \allesfitter{} run indicates a planet of radius {\bRcompanionRearthD}\,$R_\oplus$, orbiting every 33.60\,days at 0.20\,AU and an equilibrium temperature in the $<$700\,K range.
+This also makes it consistent with minimal atmospheric escape \citep{Owen_2019}.
+We report the eccentric model, which is strongly supported by the Bayesian evidence ($\Delta \ln Z \approx 54$).
+This solution favours a non-circular orbit, for which we conservatively report a lower limit of $e > 0.59$ at 3$\sigma$.
+We note, however, that the current dataset remains limited, and that the eccentricity should not be interpreted as an independent constraint from the RV data alone.
+In particular, while the RV semi-amplitude seems reasonably well constrained, the parameters $\sqrt{e}\cos\omega$ and $\sqrt{e}\sin\omega$ do not provide a strong exclusion of the circular solution.
+The eccentricity exhibits a moderate correlation with transit-derived parameters such as $a/R_\star$ and impact parameter, which may indicate that the eccentricity constraint is driven by the transit duration in combination with the adopted stellar density prior.
+Both planets reside in the sparsely populated savanna region of the period-radius diagram (Fig.~\ref{fig:savanna_plot}), bridging the gap between hot and cold giant populations.
 Their location beyond the reach of strong tidal forces and their probable early formation via core accretion \citep{Savvidou_2023} suggest migration to current orbits before disk dispersal \citep{Venturini_2016}.
 Theoretical models predict that eccentricity and inclination can help distinguish such migration mechanisms \citep{Nelson2018}.
-Smooth disk migration produces nearly circular orbits ($e \sim 0$), while high-eccentricity migration or planet–planet scattering \citep{juric2008dynamical} often leaves planets with $e > 0.2$.
+Smooth disk migration produces nearly circular orbits ($e \sim 0$).
+Similarly, planets undergoing high-eccentricity migration that are deposited close to the star, within the pile-up and ridge, are expected to have mostly circularized orbits due to tidal dissipation \citep{Dawson2018,CastroGonzalez_2026}.
+In contrast, high-eccentricity migration that leads to longer-period final orbits is less affected by tidal circularization and can leave planets with $e > 0.2$ \citep[e.g.][]{juric2008dynamical}.